hypherionmc/fdd-docs/installation/empty-config.md

     serverAvatar = ""
     #The name to display for Server messages when using Webhooks
     serverName = "Minecraft Server"

     #Config relating to the discord channels to use with the mod
     [channelsAndWebhooks.channels]
         #REQUIRED!
 The ID of the channel to post in and relay messages from.
 This is still needed, even in webhook mode
         chatChannelID = "0"
         #If this ID is set, event messages will be posted in this channel instead of the chat channel
         eventsChannelID = "0"
         #If this ID is set, console messages sent after the bot started will be relayed here
         consoleChannelID = "0"

     #Config relating to the discord Webhooks to use with the mod
     [channelsAndWebhooks.webhooks]
         #Prefer Webhook Messages over Standard Bot Messages
         enabled = false
+        #Change how the webhook name is displayed in discord.
+Available placeholders: %display_name%, %mc_name%
+        webhookNameFormat = "%display_name%"
         #The URL of the channel webhook to use for Chat Messages.
 Will be encrypted on first run
         chatWebhook = ""
         #The URL of the channel webhook to use for Server Messages.
 Will be encrypted on first run
         eventsWebhook = ""
         #The URL of the channel webhook to use for Console Messages.
 DOES NOT WORK FOR CONSOLE RELAY!
 Will be encrypted on first run
         consoleWebhook = ""

 #Configure which types of messages are delivered to Minecraft/Discord
 [chat]
     #Use linked account names in Discord/Minecraft messages, instead of the default ones
     useLinkedNames = true
+    #Show the discord name, username and role of the user that sent a message in Minecraft when the message is hovered
+    showDiscordInfo = false
     #Convert Discord to MC, and MC to Discord Formatting
     formatting = true
     #Should console messages be sent to the Console Channel